TravelMapping/HighwayData/hwy_data/FRA-ARA/fraarad/README.md

 **NOTES TO ROUTES:**
 *FRA-01 - Ain:*
+- `D117A` extended to `D1075` because it was opened in November 2019 - shp files from March 2019 does not yet have it
 - `D884B` to `D884E` are ramps of interchanges only, not drafted
 - `D936` drafted via Saint-Trivier-sur-Moignans bypass opened Dec 2019 - shp files from March 2019 still have it through the village
 - `D1075A` and `D1075B` are ramps of (former) interchanges only, not drafted